In plain english what can we do to reduce ad fraud

 But fighting fraud means that everyone across the legitimate advertising landscape has to work together.
 There have also been some powerful industry initiatives developed by IAB Tech Lab to combat ad fraud:

-– Ads.txt – (stands for authorized digital sellers) This is the major weapon against domain spoofing.
-Legitimate publishers all use ads.txt files to declare who is authorised to sell their inventory and to differentiate themselves from fraudsters.
-(The Ads.cert initiative goes a step further and allows publishers to sign bid requests cryptographically so that buyers can tell it is coming from an authorised seller )
+– Ads.txt – (stands for authorized digital sellers) This, plus the app-specific app-ads.txt, is the major weapon against domain and app spoofing.
+Legitimate publishers all use these files to declare who is authorised to sell their inventory and to differentiate themselves from fraudsters.
+(The Ads.cert initiative goes a step further and allows publishers to sign bid requests cryptographically so that buyers can tell it is coming from an authorised seller).

 – Sellers.json – This is the equivalent of ads.txt but for sellers, rather than publishers.
 It’s a file where all the SSPs and exchanges list all their authorized reseller partners along with their seller IDs so fraudulent actors can’t enter the process.